claudio-vieira/TrackForceWeather/README.md

 - On launch, the app fetches weather data and saves it locally in Room.
 - If the app is killed, the last saved weather data is displayed on the next launch.
 - This ensures the user always has access to the last known weather data even without internet.

+# Testing

+Run tests directly on Android Studio or use ./gradlew